 - living in residential care

 - lack of friends from the same age group

 - homeless or living in a hostel, BandB or a foyer

 - low self esteem or confidence

-If you have concerns about a specific young person that you're working with get advice from Children's Social Care or our SCARPA Project Worker.
+If you have concerns about a specific young person that you're working with get advice from Children's Social Care.
 If a child is at immediate risk then you should call the police and/or Children's Social Care.